vikrampawar/book-highlights/pages/modern-java-in-action.md

 The methods takeWhile and dropWhile are more efficient than a filter when you know that the source is sorted ([link](https://learning.oreilly.com/library/view/-/9781617293566/kindle_split_016.html#07c6f0d7-7562-46f3-940c-ee191bae5c44))

-In comparison, our approach using iterate was purely immutable; you didnít modify existing state but were creating new tuples at each iteration. ([link](https://learning.oreilly.com/library/view/-/9781617293566/kindle_split_016.html#76e88376-ca46-4c24-8f95-f4ca636116fc))
+In comparison, our approach using iterate was purely immutable; you didn‚Äôt modify existing state but were creating new tuples at each iteration. ([link](https://learning.oreilly.com/library/view/-/9781617293566/kindle_split_016.html#76e88376-ca46-4c24-8f95-f4ca636116fc))

 Vikram: [The approach using generate uses state of the previous call and is therefore mutable.]

 The generate method on IntStream takes an IntSupplier instead of a Supplier<T>.
-For example, hereís how to generate an infinite stream of ones:
+For example, here‚Äôs how to generate an infinite stream of ones:

 IntStream ones = IntStream.generate(() -> 1); ([link](https://learning.oreilly.com/library/view/-/9781617293566/kindle_split_016.html#16d54366-7a07-4c20-87c2-60280e2365b4))